Jan Bartošek

 Jan Bartošek (born 10 November 1971) is a Czech politician and member of the Chamber of Deputies for the KDU-ČSL since October 2013.

-He is one of the candidates for the 2019 Christian and Democratic Union – Czechoslovak People's Party leadership election.
+He was one of the candidates for the 2019 Christian and Democratic Union – Czechoslovak People's Party leadership election.

 On 22 October 2019, the Chamber of Deputies passed a non-binding resolution "condemn[ing] all activities and statements by groups calling for a boycott of the State of Israel, its goods, services or citizens."
 Bartošek introduced the resolution.